 Alaska’s Digital Archives

 Alaska’s Digital Archives maintains digitized archival material for the state.
-A search for “Governor” yielded 457 results, the vast majority are pictures (for example, “Special license plates identify autos of the governor and members of Alaska’s congressional delegation.
+A search for “Governor” yielded pictures (for example, “Special license plates identify autos of the governor and members of Alaska’s congressional delegation.
 The Governor is presented the license plate by Dana Ingram of the Department of Revenue, 1959” and “Herbert Hoover addresses an audience.
 President Harding and Governor Bone stand behind”), memorabilia (including a pamphlet of speech “By Ernest Gruening, Governor of Alaska, 1939-1953.
 Alaska the United States Colony Keynote address Alaska Constitutional Convention University of Alaska, College, Alaska, November 9, 1955”), video clips (“Title frame reads: “Opening remarks of Governor Egan addressing a joint session of the Alaska Legislature”.
 Governor Egan evokes laughter and applause with his remarks; 45-second film clip, color/sound”) and a few documents, including reports, inaugural initiations and letters.
 User friendly website with a wealth of material pertaining to Alaska governors and other subjects.

 The Arizona Memory Project